 Since our inception, most of our resources have been dedicated to our research and development and commercialization activities.
-We have funded our operations primarily through issuance of preference shares, our ordinary shares and convertible debt securities and payments to us under collaboration agreements.
-For example, in March 2022, we received \$557.9 million (\in 503.3 million) in net proceeds from an offering of convertible senior notes due 2028 after deducting the initial purchasers' discounts and commissions and estimated transaction costs.
-As of December 31, 2022, we had cash, cash equivalents and marketable securities totaling \in 742.9 million.
+We have funded our operations primarily through issuance of preference shares, our ordinary shares and convertible debt securities, royalty arrangements with third parties, and payments to us under collaboration agreements.
+For example, in March 2022, we received \$557.9 million (€503.3 million) in net proceeds from an offering of convertible senior notes due 2028 after deducting the initial purchasers' discounts and commissions and estimated transaction costs.
+As of December 31, 2023, we had cash, cash equivalents and marketable securities totaling €399.4 million.
 We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with research and development and commercialization activities.
+The Company maintains the majority of its cash and cash equivalents in accounts with major financial institutions, and our deposits at these institutions exceed insured limits.
+Market conditions can impact the viability of these institutions.
+In the event of failure of any of the financial institutions where we maintain our cash and cash equivalents, there can be no assurance that we would be able to access uninsured funds in a timely manner or at all.
+Any inability to access or delay in accessing these funds could adversely affect our business and financial position.

-Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities as of December 31, 2022 will be sufficient to meet our projected cash requirements for at least twelve months from the date of this annual report.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities as of December 31, 2023 will be sufficient to meet our projected cash requirements for at least twelve months from the date of this annual report.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including, but not limited to: